Riho: All Elite Wrestling (2019–present)

 On May 25, 2019, Riho made her debut for All Elite Wrestling (AEW), competing in the six women tag-team match at Double or Nothing.
 On June 29 at Fyter Fest, she participated and won a three-way match.
 On August 31 at All Out, Riho defeated Hikaru Shida, advancing to face Nyla Rose on the October 2 episode of Dynamite to crown the inaugural AEW Women's World Champion.
 On October 2, she defeated Rose to become the inaugural champion.
 Riho made successful title defenses against Britt Baker on Dynamite, her mentor Emi Sakura at Full Gear, and in a four-way match against Baker, Shida and Rose on Dynamite.
 On the January 8, 2020, episode of Dynamite, she successfully defended the title in a match against Kris Statlander, due to interference from the Nightmare Collective (Awesome Kong, Brandi Rhodes, Dr. Luther and Mel) against Kris Statlander, which caused Baker, Big Swole and Shida to fend off against the stable.
 On the February 12 episode of Dynamite, Riho lost the AEW Women's World Championship to Rose, ending her reign at 133 days.

 After an 11-month hiatus due to travel restrictions resulting from the COVID-19 pandemic, it was announced in January 2021 that Riho would be participating in the AEW Women's World Title Eliminator tournament.
 On the February 17 episode of Dynamite, Riho defeated NWA World Women's Champion Serena Deeb in the opening round in a non-title match.
-At the semi-finals of the American bracket, which aired on February 28 on B/R Live Riho lost to the former NWA World Women's Champion Thunder Rosa.
+At the semi-finals of the American bracket, which aired on February 28 on B/R Live, Riho lost to Thunder Rosa.
 On the November 26 episode of Rampage, Riho faced Britt Baker (with the stipulation being that if Riho won, she would earn a title opportunity), and won the match.

-On January 8, 2022, on AEW Battle of the Belts Riho faced Baker for the AEW Women's World Championship which Riho lost by submission.
-On January 31, it was announced that Riho suffered a broken collarbone injury and returned to Japan.
-After nearly four months of inactivity due to injury, On the May 6 episode of Rampage, Riho participated in the AEW Owen Hart Cup and defeated Yuka Sakazaki in the qualifier match, and in the following episode of Rampage, she was defeated by Ruby Soho in the quarterfinals.
+On January 8, 2022, on AEW Battle of the Belts, Riho faced Baker for the AEW Women's World Championship which Riho lost by submission.
+On January 31, it was announced that Riho suffered a broken collarbone and returned to Japan.
+After nearly four months of inactivity due to injury, On the May 6 episode of Rampage, Riho participated in the AEW Owen Hart Cup and defeated Yuka Sakazaki in the qualifier match.
+On the following episode of Rampage, she was defeated by Ruby Soho in the quarterfinals.
 In 2023, Riho unsuccessfully challenged for the AEW Women's World Championship twice, once against Jamie Hayter on the April 5 episode of Dynamite and at Worlds End on December 30 against "Timeless" Toni Storm.
 In July 2024, she suffered an injury while wrestling Lady Frost.

 After being out of action for 14 months, Riho made her return on Dynamite on September 3, 2025, saving Alex Windsor from an attack by AEW TBS Champion Mercedes Moné.
 At All Out on September 20, she unsuccessfully challenged Moné for the AEW TBS Championship.